 Prior to cataract surgery a laboratory testing, an ECG and a medical evaluation and opinion must be performed.
 This can be done by your primary care physician, internal medicine doctor or anesthesiologist.
 The opinion should contain that there is no internal medical contraindication of performing the cataract surgery under local anesthesia.
 Also, please make a list of your regularly taken medications and bring it with you.

 On the day of cataract surgery you should eat, drink and take your medication as usually, except in rare cases when the procedure is performed under general anesthesia.
 Please do not use eye make-up or any cream on the eyelids or around the eyes on the day of surgery.

 You should use one or more eye drops after cataract surgery, usually for 2 weeks, but sometimes for up to 4-6 weeks (e.g. in diabetes).
 You will usually need to instill it several times a day for the first week and less often afterwards.
 Always use it as instructed by your operating doctor.

 - do not rub, squeeze or wipe your eyes,

 - water or dirt should not go into the eye,

 - do not force or do strenuous physical work or sports.

-In the first week, your vision may not be perfect yet, your eyes may be a little redder, a stinging sensation often occurs as well as tearing and photosensitivity.
-However, if your vision deteriorates compared to the first day after surgery and if your eyes becomes redder and you have any pain or other complaints then you should have an examination immediately.
+In the first week, your vision may not be perfect yet, your eyes might be a little redder and a stinging sensation can occur.
+Tearing and light sensitivity can occur during the first days too.
+However, if after the first day of surgery your vision deteriorates or your eyes becomes redder and painful, an examination is recommended sooner than planed.

-Routinely a follow-up examination is performed at day one, at first week and after an additional 1 month after cataract surgery.
-Usually the vision will became good during the first week and after that the majority of the ophthalmic restrictions will be lifted, however the complete recovery usually takes 4-6 weeks.
+A follow-up examination is performed at day one, at first week and at six weeks after cataract surgery.
+Usually the vision will became good during the first week, after which the majority of the restrictions will be lifted.
+However, from a medical point of view the complete recovery takes 4-6 weeks.